 The Protecting Access to Medicare Act of 2014, or PAMA, includes a substantial new payment system for clinical laboratory tests under the CLFS.
 Under PAMA, laboratories that receive the majority of their Medicare revenues from payments made under the CLFS would report initially and then on a subsequent three year basis thereafter (or annually for advanced diagnostic laboratory tests, or ADLTs), private payer payment rates and volumes for their tests.
 The final PAMA ruling was issued June 17, 2016 indicating that data for reporting for the new PAMA process will begin in 2017 and the new market based rates will take effect January 1, 2018.
-CMS will use the rates and volumes reported by laboratories to develop Medicare payment rates for the tests equal to the volume-weighted median of the private payer payment rates for the tests.
-We believe that the final PAMA regulations are generally favorable for us.
-The private payer rate will be calculated based on claims whose adjudication is final and will be inclusive of patient deductible and co-insurance amounts.
+We submitted the Afirma GEC data required under PAMA before the March 31, 2017 deadline.
+We believe that the final PAMA regulations are generally favorable to us.
+The private payer rate will be calculated based on claims whose adjudication is final and will include patient deductible and co-insurance amounts.
 Additionally, we believe our Afirma GEC as well as our Percepta test, once covered, would be considered ADLTs and that we can determine when to seek ADLT status.
 We cannot assure you that reimbursement rates under the final regulations for tests like ours will not be adversely affected.